Workington A.F.C.: Formation of the club

 Association football was introduced to Workington in the 1860s and further popularised when a group of steel workers migrated to the town from Dronfield, Derbyshire.
 They were workers of the Charles Cammel and Co steel works that arrived in the town in 1884.
 It is estimated that 1,500 townspeople moved to Workington.
 'Dronnies', as the people of Workington called the newcomers, joined the 1883-founded Workington in 1888.
 This is also confirmed in a short history of the club which was produced as part of 16 page brochure in the club's application to the Football League in 1951.

 The original Workington A.F.C. were one of the founder members of the Cumberland Association League in 1888 and played at the Ashfield Ground before moving to Lonsdale Park for the 1909–1910 season.

-In 1894 they moved to the Cumberland Senior League, and in 1901 joined the Lancashire League.
+In 1894, they moved to the Cumberland Senior League, and in 1901, joined the Lancashire League.
 However, the league closed two seasons later, and they returned to the Cumberland Senior League.
-In 1904 the club were admitted to the Lancashire Combination, but in 1910 seasons they decided to economise and join the North Eastern League.
+In 1904, the club were admitted to the Lancashire Combination, but in 1910, they decided to economise and join the North Eastern League.
 However, after only one season, the club folded.

 The new Workington A.F.C. was born in 1921 and immediately joined the North Eastern League.
 During the 1933–34 season, the club managed its best-ever FA Cup performance, reaching the 4th round, before losing to Preston North End.
-Later in 1937, the club moved to its present home, Borough Park, after being forced out of Lonsdale Park following a lease to a Scottish greyhound and speedway company.
+Later, in 1937, the club moved to its present home, Borough Park, after being forced out of Lonsdale Park following a lease to a Scottish greyhound and speedway company.

-In 1951 the club was voted into the Third Division North of the Football League, replacing New Brighton.
+In 1951, the club was voted into the Third Division North of the Football League, replacing New Brighton.

 The Football League years (1951-1977)

 The early Football League years of Workington Reds are chronicled in a series of books entitled So Sad So Very Sad – The League History of Workington AFC: part 1 (1951–58), part 2 (1958–64) and part 3 (1964–65).

 The history of the club as a member of the Football League was one of almost constant struggle.
 Their first season in the League was a sign of things to come: the club finished rock bottom, and only improved by one place the following season.

-From 6 January 1954 to 15 November 1955 the club was managed by Bill Shankly, who would later go on to achieve great fame through his success as manager of Liverpool.
+From 6 January 1954 to 15 November 1955, the club was managed by Bill Shankly, who would later go on to achieve great fame through his success as manager of Liverpool.

-During the 1957–58 season they played the great Manchester United team known as the Busby Babes at home in the 3rd round of the FA Cup, attracting a record crowd of 21,000.
+During the 1957–58 season, they played the great Manchester United team known as the Busby Babes at home in the 3rd round of the FA Cup, attracting a record crowd of 21,000.
 This was just a month before eight of the United players lost their lives in the Munich air disaster.
 At the end of that season, the club dropped into the newly formed Fourth Division after a reorganisation of the Football League which saw the abolition of the two regionalised Third Divisions.